Release process¶

 - Select

-as target. - Click "Generate release notes" to automatically fill out title and description.
+mainas target. - Click "Generate release notes" to automatically fill out the title and description.

 - Ensure that "Set as the latest release" is selected before publishing the release.